cloudkitects/Stellar.Pluralize/README.md

 The add or update helpers take in regex strings and optional regex options and will throw for invalid regex patterns.

-Interpolated $0, $1, etc. literals in rule replacement values are shortcuts to the match. $0 matches the entire word and $1 typically matches the root.
+$0, $1, etc. literals in rule replacement values are interpolated with captured groups. $0 matches the entire word and $1 typically the root.

 # Usage
 ```C#